return42/sphkerneldoc/linux_src_doc/fs/kernfs/symlink_c.rst

 -----------

 Returns the created node on success, \ :c:func:`ERR_PTR`\  value on error.
+Ownership of the link matches ownership of the target.

 ..
 This file was automatic generated / don't edit.